hacspec/blog/content/posts/hax-v0-1/index.md

 Here comes **hax**.
 hax is a tool for high assurance translations that translates a large subset of Rust into formal languages such as [F\*](https://www.fstar-lang.org/) or [Coq](https://coq.inria.fr/).
-This extends the scope of the project, that was previously a DSL embedded in Rust, to a usable tool for verifying Rust programs.
+This extends the scope of the project, which was previously a DSL embedded in Rust, to a usable tool for verifying Rust programs.

 > So what is hacspec now?